ayushchinmay/AutomatedFrequencyResponsePlotter/README.md

     * The bode-plot figure is saved as a `.png` image in `../Img/` folder with the filename: *'Bode_MM-DD-YYYY_HR-MIN-SEC.png'* (see image below)
 ![Screenshot of a sample bode-plot](https://github.com/ayushchinmay/AutomatedFrequencyResponsePlotter/blob/main/readme_references/bode-plot-example.png)
 * If any errors are encountered during the program execution, the error will be printed to the command-terminal, and the program will will terminate after saving the data captured until the error.
+* Once the program execution ends, `interactivePlot.py` program can be used to open an interactive-plot in the browser.
+    * The -3dB line is plotted based on the peak-value, which can be useful to find cut-off frequencies.

 ## Help
 * Depending on the type of filter, the frequency range to sweep over may vary.
 Due to the **AUTOSCALE** function of the oscilloscope prioritizing **CHANNEL-1** waveform, if the output amplitude is too low, the measurements made may be erroneous; In such an event, the program will try to re-capture the measurements -- After 5 retries, the program will break out of the loop, save the data and exit.